What does a DJ do?

-It doesn’t matter if you’re a wedding DJ or a world famous DJ.
-Reading the crowd and playing what works best for the time of day, the venue, the energy of the crowd, is what DJ-ing is really all about.
-It can take years to master this skill and its definitely the most important aspect of any truly great DJ.
+This principle holds true whether you’re a wedding DJ or an internationally renowned artist.
+Reading the crowd and playing what suits the time of day, the venue, and the crowd’s energy is truly what DJing is all about.
+Mastering this skill can take years, but it’s undoubtedly the most crucial aspect of any truly outstanding DJ’s repertoire.

-You can also get singular decks, similar to the vinyl turntables of yesteryear.
-Allowing you to browse your digital music collection and see in more detail the waveform of the music while you’re looping, sampling and mixing.
-The Pioneer XDJ series of decks is a great example of this.
+There are also standalone decks available, reminiscent of the vinyl turntables from the past.
+These allow you to browse your digital music collection and see the music’s waveform in greater detail as you loop, sample, and mix.
+The Pioneer XDJ series of decks provides a prime example of this.

 So we’ve touched on modern DJ-ing in the chapter before this but lets go a little deeper in to all of the hardware DJs use to do what they do.

-Whether its vinyl or CD, digital or otherwise, you still need turntables, even if they don’t actually turn!
-Still known as “decks” each deck is what controls one singular track, supply audio to other hardware for mixing together.
-Its much more than just pressing play.
-Here’s a breakdown of the most important features of any DJ deck.
+Whether you’re working with vinyl, CDs, or digital formats, you’ll need turntables, even if they’re not the spinning variety!
+Still referred to as “decks,” each deck controls one specific track, providing audio to other hardware for mixing.
+This process involves far more than simply pressing play.
+Let’s delve into some of the most critical features of any DJ deck.

-Firstly lets cover the one control that makes beat-matching two tracks together possible. the Pitch blend or Pitch shirt (sometimes tempo shift) control is usually a fader style control that by default is set to the middle.
-It allows you to slow down and speed up a song, with the original tempo being in the middle at zero.
-Then plus or minus a percentage amount to speed up or slow the track.
+Firstly, let’s examine the control that makes beat-matching two tracks possible: the Pitch Blend, or Pitch Shift (sometimes known as Tempo Shift).
+This control is typically a fader-style feature that, by default, is set to the middle position.
+It facilitates the slowing down or speeding up of a song, with the original tempo set at zero in the middle, and a plus or minus percentage amount to either quicken or slow the track.

-Vinyl turntables used to allow 8% pitch shift on turntables like the technics 1210s, and 10% on the original Vestax DJ decks, but modern turntables are software driven so the percentage amount can be personal choice.
+Historically, vinyl turntables like the Technics 1210s permitted an 8% pitch shift, and the original Vestax DJ decks offered 10%, but modern turntables are software-driven, so the percentage amount can be personalized.

-These days modern decks also have the option to sync the beats of multiple tracks, taking away the need to manually pitch shift the playing track with this control.
-But beat-matching is still a very important skill that any DJ worth a damn should be able to do.
+Nowadays, modern decks also have the option to synchronize the beats of multiple tracks, eliminating the need for manual pitch shifting with this control.
+However, beat-matching remains an indispensable skill that any DJ worth their salt should master.

-Here’s a great video from Christian Jackson on how to use tempo controls.
+Christian Jackson provides an excellent video tutorial on how to use tempo controls.